interviewcrew/hub/prompt_plan.md

 ### Prompt 9.1: Basic Interviewer View Page

 1. Create a public-facing (or minimally protected) Next.js page, e.g., `src/app/interview/[interviewSessionId]/page.tsx`.
-   - The `interviewSessionId` could be the ID of a `CopiedAssignment` record, or a pre-generated unique ID that maps to `candidateId` and `interviewStepId`.
-For MVP, let's assume it's the `copiedAssignmentId`.
+   - The `interviewSessionId` could be the ID of a `InterviewAssignment` record, or a pre-generated unique ID that maps to `candidateId` and `interviewStepId`.
+For MVP, let's assume it's the `interviewAssignmentId`.
 2. On this page:
-   - Fetch the `CopiedAssignment` details using `interviewSessionId`.
+   - Fetch the `InterviewAssignment` details using `interviewSessionId`.
    - Fetch related `Candidate` and `InterviewStep` information.
    - Display Candidate Name, Job Title, Interview Step Name/Type.
-   - Prominently display an iframe or a link to the `CopiedAssignment.webViewLink` for the interviewer to view the assignment.
+   - Prominently display an iframe or a link to the `InterviewAssignment.webViewLink` for the interviewer to view the assignment.
 3. Use basic styling (shadcn/ui if easily applicable, but focus on functionality).

 ### Prompt 9.2: Evaluation Form and Submission API